 In other words, official trade data imply that the invention of the iPhone has cost the US jobs, reduced our competitive position and made us poorer relative to the Chinese.
 That alone should cause any policy-maker to question the use of trade data in the development of international economic policies.

-Here is what they would find: What the 19th-century approach ignores is that Chinese workers contribute only $6.50 to the value of the phone.
-According to a study by Yuqing Xing and Neal Detert of the Asian Development Bank Institute (ADBI), this is far less than the value add provided by Japan ($60.60), Germany ($28.85), South Korea ($22.96) or the US ($10.75).
+a study by Yuqing Xing and Neal Detert of the Asian Development Bank Institute (ADBI), this is far less than the value add provided by Japan ($60.60), Germany ($28.85), South Korea ($22.96) or the US ($10.75).

 When the value add from the US is taken into account, every iPhone imported into the US in 2009 actually contributed $4.25 to the US trade balance with China – the difference between the $10.75 of parts China imported from the US and the $6.50 in payments received for assembling the iPhone.
 That turns the $1.9 billion iPhone trade deficit with China using official trade data into a $48 million trade surplus.